 Consider updating the primary text by adding new messaging at the end:

 Consider using the following text as the ad headline:

-Add new Description Text to introduce the hook, features, or opinion:
+Add Description Text to introduce the hook, style, or product category:

 Bringing Color to Every Printer!

 Captivating — Thrilling